d-smith/ml-speciality-notes/acloud.guru/07-algorithms.md

 From [here](https://docs.aws.amazon.com/sagemaker/latest/dg/randomcutforest.html)

 > Amazon SageMaker Random Cut Forest (RCF) is an unsupervised algorithm for detecting anomalous data points within a data set.
-These are observations which diverge from otherwise well-structured or .patterned data.
+These are observations which diverge from otherwise well-structured or patterned data.
 Anomalies can manifest as unexpected spikes in time series data, breaks in periodicity, or unclassifiable data points.
 They are easy to describe in that, when viewed in a plot, they are often easily distinguishable from the "regular" data.
 Including these anomalies in a data set can drastically increase the complexity of a machine learning task since the "regular" data can often be described with a simple model.
 >
 > With each data point, RCF associates an anomaly score.
 Low score values indicate that the data point is considered "normal."
 High values indicate the presence of an anomaly in the data.
 The definitions of "low" and "high" depend on the application but common practice suggests that scores beyond three standard deviations from the mean score are considered anomalous.
 >